 Sites like Groupon, local newspapers, and travel guides could have some great deals on local attractions—so make sure you’re checking them during your trip.
-You can also find coupons and deals on tourism websites, like here on Visit Houston.
+You can also find coupons and deals on tourism websites.
 It only takes a few minutes to do the research, but it could really pay off.

 Speaking of local attractions, did you know you could get into some of them completely free?
 National parks, historical sites, and museums all offer free days—and it’s super easy to find out when they are by doing a simple online search.
-Here’s a list of all the free days for Portland museums, for example.
+For example, here’s a list of all the free days for Portland museums.

-If you’re traveling to another country, you may be considering an international phone plan.
-But these plans could cost anywhere from $15-$100+ per month, plus roaming fees or additional charges to send text messages.
+You may be considering an international phone plan if you’re traveling to another country.
+But, as those who really know how to save money on vacation already know, it could cost you a small fortune.
+These plans could cost anywhere from $15 to $100+ per month, plus roaming fees or additional charges to send text messages.

-Unless you’re traveling for months on end, there’s little point to getting an international phone plan.
+Unless you’re traveling for months on end, there’s little point in getting an international phone plan.
 Your smartphone can make calls, send texts, and do everything else using the internet.
-Portable wifi, like the one that Tep wireless offers, could be a better way to save money while still having access to your phone during your next vacation.
+Using publicly available Wi-Fi services (or purchasing a Wi-Fi plan) could be a better way to save money while still having access to your phone during your next vacation.